 It’s guilt-free.
 (You get enough pressure from elsewhere).

 And it’s interactive, because we know the value of being part of a community of supportive, woman-centred colleagues from around the world.

 It’s also always bang up-to-date.
 Offering courses that you can access ‘forever’ isn’t actually that helpful in a world where things change and go out of date quickly.
 So each year’s Gathering in the Knowledge is made in January and it runs only until the end of the current year.

 Then, we retire it and make a brand-new edition for the next year.
 With totally new content.

 It usually runs five times, in March, May, July, September and November.

-We’ve now opened registration for the first run of the brand-new 2020 edition of Gathering in the Knowledge.
-It will run from March 20-27 and you can sign up here.
+We’ve now opened registration for the May run of Gathering in the Knowledge 2020.
+It will run from May 15-22 and you can sign up here.

 The course materials are available to you for a total of four weeks.
-During the first week (March 20-27), I will be in the course with you to chat, answer questions and host a live webinar.
-You then have access to the course for another three weeks and you can continue to chat with your course colleagues while completing the course if you didn’t have time to finish it all in the first week.
+During the first week (May 15-22), I will be in the course with you to chat, answer questions and host a live webinar.
+You then have access to the course for another three weeks after that (until June 12th) and you can continue to chat with your course colleagues while completing the course if you didn’t have time to finish it all in the first week.